-Boyd is the author of numerous articles about oral history, archives and digital technologies, and he is the author of the new book Crawfish Bottom: Recovering a Lost Kentucky Community which was published in August 2011 by the University Press of Kentucky and is Co-Editor with Mary Larson of Oral History and Digital Humanities: Voice, Access, Engagement, being published by Palgrave-Macmillan in late 2014.
+Boyd is the author the blog Digital Omnium: Oral History, Archives, and Digital Technology and is the author of numerous articles pertaining to oral history, archives and digital technologies.
+He is the co-editor (with Mary A. Larson) of the book Oral History and Digital Humanities: Voice, Access, and Engagement published by Palgrave MacMillan in 2014, and he is the author of the book Crawfish Bottom: Recovering a Lost Kentucky Community which was published in August 2011 by the University Press of Kentucky.
 Boyd serves as the co-general editor for the Kentucky Remembered series for the University Press of Kentucky.

 In addition to writing, Boyd co-hosts the Saving Stories radio program and podcast on Lexington’s NPR station WUKY and he recently served as Executive Producer on the documentaries Kentucky Bourbon Tales: Distilling the Family Business and Quest for the Perfect Bourbon.